Appearance

 The main brand color is used for most accent colors, such as buttons or embeds.
 It works in combination with the "generic" background image.

-Each pack additionally has a unique color and background screenshot assigned to it.
+The main Faithful brand color and image.Each pack additionally has a unique color and background screenshot assigned to it.

-A background image works well with a wordmark, decently with a logo, and not very well with a logotext.
+All Faithful project colors with their respective images.A background image works well with a wordmark, decently with a logo, and not as well with written text.
 This placement hierarchy should be used to determine an element to go on top of a background image.
-If you absolutely have to use a logo or a logotext on a background image, it is recommended to add a drop shadow and/or blur the background.
+If you absolutely have to use a logo or text on a background image, it is recommended to add a drop shadow and/or blur the background.

 Conclusion

 These guidelines probably look very different to your standard 50-page corporate brand guidelines with every single use case laid out, and that's because at the end of the day, as long as you're getting your point across and aren't confusing anyone, it's probably fine.
-We aren't fussed if your padding is a few pixels off, or if you're using the wrong font size — just don't be horribly inconsistent with everything else and that's about it.
+We aren't fussed if your padding is a few pixels off, or if you're using the wrong font size—just don't be horribly inconsistent with everything else and that's about it.

 As with all our docs, if you have any suggestions leave them on our Discord server.
 Good luck with whatever you're doing!